kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 It can also reduce decision overhead.

-## Community Content Is Most Useful Above the Framework Layer
+## Community Content Is Most Useful Above the Framework Layer { #community-above-framework }

 For Kora users, the richest external knowledge may often be about: